Hunter Henry Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Recent Performances

-- In last week's matchup with the Jaguars, Henry hauled in three passes for 37 yards while being targeted five times.
+- Henry put together a 37-yard performance against the Jaguars last week on three catches while being targeted five times.

-- Henry has 123 receiving yards on 10 catches (19 targets) with two touchdowns over his last three games, averaging 41.0 yards per game.
+- Henry hauled in 123 yards (on 10 catches) with two touchdowns during his last three games.
+He was targeted 19 times, and averaged 41.0 yards per game.

 Henry's New England Teammates